- Fishing Excursions

 Beaches & Cream Soda Shop -- between the Yacht and Beach Clubs.
 This 1950s-era soda shop features milkshakes, malts, sundaes, burgers, old-fashioned Egg Creams, and the humongous Kitchen Sink -- 24 scoops of ice cream and every topping they have!
 If you can finish it all by yourself, you get it free!
-No advance reservations can be made here, so the place, which is a little on the small side, often has long waits for a table.
 Try stopping by at off-hours, like in the mid-afternoon, or use the take-out counter.
 Beaches & Cream also serves a light, continental-type breakfast.

 Big River Grille & Brewing Works, right on the BoardWalk, offers handcrafted beers and tasty pub fare.
 They feature three flagship beers brewed right on premises, and you can even watch the brewmaster through the floor-to-ceiling glass walls.
 With seating for 50 outside and 140 inside, the pub serves lunch, dinner and late-night snacks.
 For the money, you might want to try one of the other, nicer restaurants in the area, but if you're into home-brewed beers, you'll probably enjoy sampling a brew or two and watching the world go by.

 Bakery -- Run by so-called "Proprietor" Hue G. Krazont

 (get it? say it out loud fast to hear the pun!), the BoardWalk Bakery